 Netscape Navigator 4, 12 PC based workstation with Microsoft Windows NT 4.0 was used for the distributed collecting of answers.
-The distance from the computer lab to the server was around 10 km.
 The university network (intranet) was used.
-The server was Intel Pentium II 300 MHz based PC, 128 MB RAM, Debian Linux OS, Appache Web Server and MySQL database.
+The server was Intel Pentium II 300 MHz based PC, 64 MB RAM, Debian Linux OS, Apache Web Server and MySQL database.
 There was enough of power of the server for 12 simultaneously working persons.